Keola Beamer – Ka Leo O Loko – Soliloquy

 Time spent observing and playing leads to the confidence needed to begin the challenging but satisfying process of finding a personal style.
 “You work and work practicing the music,” says Keola.
 “You live with it and it lives with you, and then one day something magical happens: your music suddenly sounds like you.”
 For Keola, this voyage of discovery combines technical mastery and an organic, non-competitive honesty.
 “I believe that style is always there in the human heart,” he says.
 “Everybody has their own and has to find it for themselves before they can share it with others.
 For me it happened in my late teens.
 That’s when I first felt that what I was playing was coming from inside.”

 Born February 18, 1951, in Honolulu, Keola grew up in one of the most famous families in Hawaiian music.
-The Beamers can trace their involvement in Hawaiian music, dance and chant at least as far back as the 15th Century; to illustrious figures such as Ahiakumai Ki’eki’e, queen of the island of Hawai’i, and Ho’olulu, one of the kapu (scared) twins of Kameiamoku, wife of Kamehameha Nui.
+The Beamers can trace their involvement in Hawaiian music, dance and chant at least as far back as the 15th Century; to illustrious figures such as Ahiakumai Ki’eki’e, queen of the island of Hawai’i, and Ho’olulu, one of the kapu (sacred) twins of Kameiamoku, wife of Kamehameha Nui.
 In traditional Hawaiian society, the sounded word possesses mana (spiritual power) and music plays a significant role in all aspects of life.
 Ali’i (royalty) have always actively supported music and dance as means of accomplishing specific goals.
 Music maintains spiritual, as well as political, stability and disseminates information.
 “I think that’s why my family is so serious about music,” Keola says.
 “We have been, are and always will be.
 We came from a history of oral tradition in which music played a big part.
 Our genealogies, land boundaries and navigational information were all in chants.”

 Throughout the generations, the Beamers have maintained a high level of accomplishment in the performing arts.
 In the last several generations, important public figures include Keola’s great-grandmother, noted songwriter and hula teacher Helen Desha Beamer; his grandfather, composer Pono Beamer; his grandmother, hula teacher Louise Beamer; his cousin, falsetto great Mahi Beamer; his brother, guitarist and composer Kapono Beamer; and, of course, his mother, one of the leading figures in the Hawaiiana movement, chanter and teacher Nona Beamer.